-Anyone who receives social security benefits should decide how their money is spent.
-You might have a representative payee to help you manage that money.
+You might have a Representative Payee to help you manage your Social Security Benefits.
 Your payee may be a friend, relative or agency.
-Unfortunately, sometimes representative payees don’t manage your money the way you want them to.
-For example, maybe your payee bought the wrong things from the grocery store or your phone bill wasn’t paid and it is past due.
+Unfortunately, sometimes Representative Payees don’t manage your money the way you want them to.
+For example, maybe your rent or your phone bill wasn’t paid and it is past due.
 Maybe your payee tells you there isn’t enough money for what you want, even though you think you have plenty of money.
-Sometimes this happens when a representative payee makes a mistake.
-Sometimes it’s when a representative payee is taking money for themselves.
+Sometimes this happens when a Representative Payee makes a mistake.
+Sometimes it’s when a Representative Payee is misusing your money.

 Through the Representative Payee program, we help ensure certain social security beneficiaries are protected from financial exploitation and other abuses, and ensure that funds are being used appropriately and in the best interest of the beneficiary.